aditya314/Memophile/README.md

 A meme sharing social network with the following functionalities.
 <ul>
 <li>
-    Users can register to the app.
+    Users can register to the app with UNIQUE usernames through email verification.
     </li>
 <li>
-   Users can log in and log out the app.
+   Users can log in and log out the app with a password.
    </li>
 <li>
-   Users can share, download, view memes made by them or other user’s memes.
+   Users can view, comment and laugh memes on made by them or others.
    </li>
 <li>
-   Users can follow other meme makers.
+   Users can follow other meme makers in order to get their memes on their news feed.
    </li>
 <li>
-   Users can share (upload) memes when they register and log into the system.
+   Users can upload memes which are shown on their profile and their news feed .
    </li>
 <li>
-   Users can view memes when other users allow that their memes can be viewed publicly.
+   Users can edit their profile information.
    </li>
 <li>
-   Users can view best memes in their timeline.
+   Users can view memes in their timeline in chronological order.
    </li>
 <li>
-   Users can search memes based on titles.
+   Users can search people by their username.
    </li>
 </ul>